weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 support, although this is too restrictive for many applications.
 This is illustrated by Exercises 9 to 13.

-10.9 Theorem Suppose T is a 1-1 €'-mapping of an open set E - R* into R* such that Jx(x) # 0 for all x € E. If fis a continuous function on R* whose support is compact and lies in T(E), then
+10.9 Theorem Suppose T is a 1-1  \in '-mapping of an open set E - R* into R* such that Jx(x) # 0 for all x  \in  E. If fis a continuous function on R* whose support is compact and lies in T(E), then

 an [ J0dy=] FT)IH00)] dx.